1 / 23

 Learning Objectives for This Lesson

-By the end of this lesson, you should be able to:
+By the end, you should be able to:

-1. Multiply and divide rational expressions, canceling common polynomial factors
+1. Multiply and divide, canceling common factors

 Grade 10 Algebra | HSA.APR.D.7 (+)